brainswax/goatsmith/docs/genetics.md

 | Red Cheek               | Arc    | Codominant     |
 | Black                   | a (or Aa) | Recessive   |

-The light areas are believed to be polygenic.
+The light areas are believed to be polygenic and are dominant over black areas.

 ## Modifiers